Russia's FSB arrests eight for Crimea Bridge blast | Law-Order

 - Russian Federation

-Russia's Federal Security Service (FSB) said on Wednesday that it had detained five Russians and three citizens of Ukraine and Armenia over the explosion that damaged the Crimea Bridge last Saturday, Interfax reported.
+Russia's Federal Security Service (FSB) said on Wednesday that it had detained five Russians and three citizens of Ukraine and Armenia over the explosion that damaged the Crimea Bridge last Saturday.

-The FSB said the explosion was organised by the Main Intelligence Directorate of the Ukrainian Defence Ministry, and its director Kyrylo Budanov.
-Ukraine has not officially confirmed its involvement in the blast, but some Ukrainian officials have celebrated the damage.
+The FSB said the explosion was organised Ukrainian military intelligence and its director, Kyrylo Budanov.
+The explosive device was moved from Ukraine to Russia via Bulgaria, Georgia and Armenia, the FSB said.
+The FSB, which is the main successor to the Soviet-era KGB, also said that it had prevented Ukrainian attacks in both Moscow and the western Russian city of Bryansk.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)